ajitzero/eleventy-blog-portfolio-v1/about.md

 ## Beyond

 When I take a break from coding and designing, I enjoy reading mystery novels, manga, light novels, fanfiction and comics.

-If I have a lot of time at hand then I either end up working on another side-project 👀 or play games on [Steam](https://steamcommunity.com/id/ajitzero/).
+I also fancy writing but I'm not very good at it.

 On almost every website out there, my username is `@{{ metadata.author.twitter }}`.
 Feel free to stalk me 🔍